Adaptations

 There are two types of adaptations:

-• Minor adaptations which include grab rails, key safes or lever taps on sinks and baths.
-Onward will usually fund minor adaptations up to a cost of £1,000.
+1. Minor adaptations can include smaller items such as grab rails, key safes or lever taps on sinks and baths.
+Onward will usually fund minor adaptations up to a cost of £1,500.

-• Major adaptations include changes to your property such as stair lifts, level access showers and entry ramp that makes it easier for you to move around your home and remain independent.
+2. Major adaptations can include changes to your property such as stair lifts, level access showers and entry ramps, to make it easier for you to move around your home and remain independent.

-You may need to apply to your local authority for DFG funding to carry out major adaptations and Onward will usually make a contribution towards the cost of works.
+You may need to apply to your local authority for Disabled Facilities Grant funding to carry out major adaptations and Onward will usually contribute towards the cost of works.

 To make an application for an adaptation, please contact us.